danrichards/shopify-api/readme.md

             $key = "shopify_product_".((string) $params);

             // Assuming you Cache::put($key, $product->getData()); elsewhere
+            // If the cache is empty, the resource will be fetched from the api
+            // as normal.
             $data = Cache::get($key);

             return $data ? new Product($client, $data) : null;